 Caring for a Lithops plant is relatively simple and straightforward.
 The key is to provide the right amount of water and light.
 Lithops plants are succulents, so they are adapted to store water in their fleshy leaves.
 They thrive in bright, indirect sunlight, but too much direct sunlight can cause the leaves to become sunburned.
 In winter, the plants should be kept drier than in summer.
 It’s important not to overwater a Lithops plant as this can cause root rot and other issues.

-See also What is Loquat Plant
+See also What is Litchi Chinensis Plant

 The soil for a Lithops plant should be well-draining and composed of one part coarse sand or perlite and one part potting soil or cactus mix.
 The plant should be fertilized with a balanced fertilizer every two weeks during the growing season and not at all during the winter months when the plants enter dormancy.